The Everyday Side of GTB Women Leadership

 Investing in gender equality is a proven driver of performance and a competitive advantage.
 This year’s Women in Business research shows that mid-market firms who are maintaining their gender equality initiatives and plan to implement new ones were the most likely to report significant growth in revenue and staff numbers.
 Investors are looking for gender-balanced leadership, or a commitment to achieving it, and employees view it as a reason to join or stay.

-Despite many large organisations retreating from diversity, equity and inclusion (DE&I) in 2024/25,[1] mid‑market leaders remain committed: 92.7% have DE&I initiatives in place, and three-quarters continue to prioritise gender equality.
+Despite many large organisations retreating from diversity, equity and inclusion (DE&I) in 2024/25, [i] mid‑market leaders remain committed: 92.7% have DE&I initiatives in place, and three-quarters continue to prioritise gender equality.
 More than a third (36.8%) plan to introduce new measures.
 This commitment is grounded not in ideals, but in business pragmatism.
 Gender‑balanced leadership drives sharper decision‑making, strengthens innovation and accelerates growth.
 But, to unlock these benefits, leaders must invest visibly in female talent and clearly communicate the commercial value of diverse leadership.

-These actions are reflected in tangible performance results.
 Among businesses that are committed and plan to introduce new gender equality measures:

 When women see leaders who look like them, they believe advancement is possible.
 When future talent sees gender equality embedded in strategy, they choose to join and stay.
 And when the data explicitly shows that firms investing in gender equality initiatives outperform their peers, the global economy benefits.